robertduplock/scifibooks.club/content/en/blog/star-trek-voyager-complete-series-rewatch-and-review.md

 #### Progress

 Sanderson states that the middle act of a story should show the characters progressing towards their goal, as they overcome various challenges along the way.
 The key is progress.
 Obviously, _Voyager_ was churning out 25 episodes per season, so not every episode was going to advance their journey back to Earth in a significant way.
 But _Voyager_ has virtually no sense of real, meaningful progress.
 Yes, occasionally an episode will end with Janeway sipping a cup of black coffee, giving her Captain's Log and saying, "But at least we managed get cut a few years of our journey..."
 But none of these minor wins result in them getting anywhere near Earth by season 7.
 Never, at any point, does the audience feel a genuine sense of progress.
 It's monster-of-the-week, every week.
+Despite the fact that both it's predecessor, _Deep Space 9_, and it's successor, _Enterprise_, both featured heavily serialised storylines in their later seasons, _Voyager_ thoroughly eschewed the idea of serialisation.

 #### Payoff